fairshift/text2json/working-hours-online-offline/README.md

 This folder is mostly incomplete...
-See '../gestures/' (its neighbour folder)
+See '../gestures-tree/' for a simple example (its neighbour folder)